Buffett touts benefits of buybacks in his shareholder letter

 People are also reading…

-“Any politician, regardless of the aisle side, should stand up and be at attention to a statement like that,” said Smead, who is with Seattle-based Smead Capital Management.
+“Any politician, regardless of the aisle side, should stand up and be at attention to a statement like that,” said Smead, who is with Phoenix-based Smead Capital Management.

 Buffett used his typical self-deprecating style to say Berkshire's remarkable record of doubling the returns of the S&P 500 over the last 58 years with him at the helm is the result of only "about a dozen truly good decisions — that would be about one every five years."

-“I think investors -- whether they be investors in Berkshire or just students of Berkshire -- look to him for more and I think they may come away wanting more,” CFRA Research analyst Cathy Seifert said.

-Buffett pointed out how much Berkshire benefits from dividends that it receives from the huge investments in its portfolio like Coca-Cola and American Express even though he refuses to pay a dividend at the Omaha, Nebraska-based conglomerate he leads because he believes he can generate a bigger return for shareholders by investing that cash.
+Buffett pointed out how much Berkshire benefits from dividends it receives from huge investments in its portfolio, such as Coca-Cola and American Express, even though he refuses to pay a dividend at the Omaha, Nebraska-based conglomerate he leads because he believes he can generate a bigger return for shareholders by investing that cash.
 Coke paid Berkshire $704 million in dividends last year and American Express added $302 million, and those payments helped push the value of those stakes to $25 billion for Coke and $22 billion for American Express.
 Berkshire paid $1.3 billion for each of those investments in the 1990s.

 Buffett said the key lesson for investors is that "it takes just a few winners to work wonders.
 And, yes, it helps to start early and live into your 90s as well."